JernejPuc/sidegame-py/README.md

 class and facilitate interaction with a pre-trained model, remote inference or optimisation servers, etc.

-An example implementation can be viewed in a separate, though related, repository (WIP).
+Examples can be viewed in the form of `sdgai.actor::SDGSimpleActor` and `sdgai.actor::SDGRemoteActor`.
+They can be used with `models/pcnet-sl`, a model trained with imitation learning via `run_supervised.py`, although highly overfitted and not very useful in practice.

 ### Notes on performance